 Aside from "Mississippi Queen" Mountain also did a solid version of Jack Bruce's "Theme From A Imaginary Western" which, despite the title, was a good song.
 After Mountain bit the dust, Bruce provided his name and reputation to West, Bruce & Laing (guitarists always get top billing).
 After playing with Clapton and Baker in Cream, Bruce must have found it "interesting" to be thumping away with West and Laing.

-Mountain didn't have a lot of great songs but they did have some hot moments.
-A riff here or a solo there.
+Mountain didn't have a lot of great songs but they did have their moments.
+A riff here and a solo there.

 Long after Mountain was history, Pappalardi got into an argument with his wife, allegedly over fidelity issues.
 She fatally shot him.
 West, on the other hand, went on to make several guest appearances on the Howard Stern Radio show.